PleaseDo666/gangamstyle/docs/authentication/authMethods/email-sms.md

 - Using the `contract-sdk`
 - Interface with our `Relay Server`

-The Lit Relay server is able to verify generated tokens to either mint a new Key Pair, or query existing key pairs associated with a given `user id` handling gas fees, and contract interfacing for you, behind a consumable rest  API. for access to our Relayer, see here.
+The Lit Relay server is able to verify generated tokens to either mint a new Key Pair, or query existing key pairs associated with a given `user id` handling gas fees, and contract interfacing for you, behind a consumable rest API.